-Title: Auditor Decision Making Bias: Testing the Effect of Scope and Order of Information Presentation
+Title: Auditor Decision-Making Bias: Testing the Effect of Scope and Order of Information Presentation

-Author: Niluh Made Dian Novita Handayani Narsa
+Authors: Niluh Made Dian Novita Handayani Narsa

 Affiliations : Masters Program in Accounting, Faculty of Economics and Business, Universitas Airlangga , Surabaya, Indonesia